This post may contain affiliate links.

-- We are glad we didn’t overcommit financially on either RV, but they still ended up costing more than we originally anticipated when we bought them.
+- We are glad we didn’t overcommit financially on either RV, but they still cost more than we initially anticipated when we bought them.

 - The extended warranty on our Tiffin helped reduce our anxiety whenever something went wrong!
 Many times we wished we had one for our CC.

-- Diesel motorhomes offer super ride and quality, but it was also more expensive to repair than our gas RV.
+- Diesel motorhomes offer excellent ride and quality, but it was also more expensive to repair than our gas RV.

 - We knew it would be a lot of time and work renovating and repairing our Country Coach, but it still exceeded our estimates.